Bravewave/CATERupload/README.md

 The software is designed by computer scientists to solve a technical problem and as a result its barrier to entry limits its appeal to its target audience (that being researchers and scientists in the field, as well as roboticists).
 This project is a proof-of-concept showing that it is possible to employ a remote solution for interfacing with the CATER software, thereby making it a far more widely accessible tool.

 More information can be found on CATER's [GitHub repository](https://github.com/LarsHaalck/CATER) and [its paper](https://www.science.org/doi/10.1126/scirobotics.adg3679) in Science Advances journal.

-## Missing Files

-### Google JWT Authentication
-This project uses JWT authentication for Google APIs.
-For obvious reasons, the token used for the project is not stored in this repository.
-If cloning this project, one ought to be generated using the Google Cloud Console, the JSON file renamed to `auth.json`, and that file placed within a directory at the root level named `auth/`.

-### Environment Variables
-This project sues

 ## Project Hierarchy